 Nevertheless, the idea of keeping an eye on mailbox sizes may be a good administrative habit and will continue to be relevant.
 For example, if you have shared mail boxes that receive a lot of incoming mails (say, when you have a single shared mailbox for Customer Support), it may still be worthwhile to monitor the mailbox size.
 (The limit for a Shared mailbox is 50 GB.
 That’s quite substantial, that too given that shared mailboxes are free!)

-Similarly you can have other important summary reports such as mail traffic reports, number of users and groups reports, new mobile devices that have been added etc. A review of your dashboard summary report is the best way to start your day with office 365 management.
+Similarly you can have other important summary reports such as mail traffic reports, number of users and groups reports, new mobile devices that have been added etc. A review of your dashboard summary report is the best way to start your day with office 365 administration.

 Reporting on Office 365 Users